morethantesting/morethantesting.github.io/blog/_posts/2018-10-01-first-week-as-qa-lead-in-a-startup.markdown

 layout: post
 custom_css: blog/blog.css

-title: "First week as QA Lead in a startup - 5 steps for 5 working days"
+title: "First week as QA Lead in a startup — 5 steps for 5 working days"
 description: "Read more to learn 5 steps that you should do in the first week as QA Lead in a startup, including real examples and practical advice."
 excerpt: "In this article I talk about 5 steps that you should do in the first week as QA Lead in a startup, including real examples showing how I have actually done it."
 date: 2018-10-01T13:34:57+00:00
-author: MoreThanTesting

 image: /blog/assets/first-week-as-qa-lead-in-a-startup.jpg
 alt: "Lego trooper standing under a tree with a weapon"